OscarPellicer/pexams/README.md

 ## TODO

 - Create a set of layouts allowing for more answers per question, or overall more questions (more compact), etc.
-- Allow to add extra content to the questions sheets either before or after them, such as images, code, a table, etc.
+- Add cli argument to change the scoring system, such as using German grading (1-6) instead of the default 0-10, or using a 100-point scale instead of the default 0-10.